 8. Belharra, France

 Belharra is a secret, special kind of surf spot, similar to a pot of gold at the end of a rainbow.
 Belharra sits by an outer reef only to be reached by boat or jetski.
 The waves are totally epic but challenging to ride, so pros or kamikaze surfers only.

 9. La Zurriola Beach, San Sebastián

 This is Playa de Concha’s smaller sister which is equally amazing.
 You cannot skip Zurriola Beach when visiting the best surf spots in the Basque Country.
-Zurriola Beach offers breathtaking views across the bay and is one of the longest beaches in the Basque country.
-It is also a great spot for beginners to try and ride the mellow swell.
+Zurriola Beach is San Sebastian’s surfing beach, with waves to offer for surfers of all standards, from the big stuff in the far corner, to more mellow learning waves closer to the river.